felixrieseberg/project-oxford/README.md

 | order | <code>Number</code> | Optional N-gram order.
 Default is 5 |

 Licensed as MIT - please see LICENSE for details.

+## Developer Code of Conduct
+The SDK uses the Microsoft Cognitive Services, see https://www.microsoft.com/cognitive-services/.
+Developers using this are expected to follow the “Developer Code of Conduct for Microsoft Cognitive Services” at http://go.microsoft.com/fwlink/?LinkId=698895.

+Data submitted may be retained by Microsoft for service improvement purposes, along with the other stipulations noted in the following documents: [Cognitive Services TOU] (http://research.microsoft.com/en-us/um/legal/CognitiveServicesTerms20160804.htm), [Developer Code of Conduct] (http://research.microsoft.com/en-us/UM/legal/DeveloperCodeofConductforCognitiveServices.htm).